mikeparcewski/gphotos-serverless/README.md

 * In your browser you will need the URL plus the google photos id we created in the last section.
     * Example: http://localhost:7071/api/GooglePhotosGallery?id=Srz7Y8XxxZDm2cfM6

-> If you’re building the app you want to embed this in locally, nows the time to start playing with it (for my project I used it with react-stack-grid - https://github.com/tsuyoshiwada/react-stack-grid)
+> If you’re building the app you want to embed this in locally, now is the time to start playing with it.

 ### Deploying